Important update - COVID-19 Lockdown

 We all need to help stop the spread of the virus.
 Please avoid visiting a branch wherever possible.

 Please only use a branch for critical over the counter transactions and if you have no other option.
 In all instances, we ask you to firstly utilise mobile or internet banking (where able), an ATM, or contact our call centres to assist with your banking needs.
-And, please do not use a branch if you’re sick, you’ve been in contact with someone who has COVID-19 symptoms, or traveled internationally in the last 14 days.
+And, please do not use a branch if you’re sick or you’ve been in contact with someone who has COVID-19 symptoms.

 Register for internet banking

-To stay connected make sure you are registered for internet banking and then mobile banking.
-Please use the link below to find out more information and to sign up to internet banking, you can then download the mobile banking app for easy 24/7 access.
+To stay connected make sure you are registered for internet banking.
+Please use the link below to find out more information and to sign up for internet banking, you can then download the mobile banking app for easy 24/7 access.

 How to get in touch

-We're here to help and we understand that the next month may be scary for some.
-Our team are dedicated to ensuring that you are able to stay on top of your finances and help answer any questions you may have.
+We're here to help and our team is dedicated to ensuring that you can stay on top of your finances and help answer any questions you may have.